newthis/enc-mongodb/README.md

-This project Change the mongodb java driver to enable automatic encrypt of your mongodb data
+This project Change the mongodb java driver to enable automatic encryption of your mongodb data